 If you've thought about this and decided that your portfolio today is chock-full of stocks you bought to "make it all back," perhaps it's time to start over.
-Today, for example, one of the most actively traded tickers is Ultra Financials Pro, an ETF that uses leverage to double the returns on financial-industry stocks such as Wells Fargo
+Today, for example, one of the most actively traded tickers is Direxion Financial Bull 3X

-This is a risky play, because while you get twice the upside when these stocks go up, you suffer from twice the downside when they decline.
-And simply put, though many of these stocks "look" cheap, these companies are not out of the woods when it comes to their exposure to the credit debacle.
+This is a risky play, because while you get thrice the upside when these stocks go up, you suffer from three times the downside when they decline.
+And simply put, though many of these stocks "look" cheap, these companies are not out of the woods given the current economic slowdown.
 If you bought this popular fund last week and don't know exactly what the potential liabilities are, or you don't have an estimate of exactly what its collection of financial firms are worth, it may be a sign that your greedy brain is trying to get you to chase short-term returns ... with leverage!

 Don't fall for it